 This does get tricky when the floor is wooden or a raised dispensary area.
 We do however have a solution for this particular situation.
 We have 8 sizes of drug cabinet available on display at our Coopers Plains showroom.
 With the most popular size being 600 x 450 x 300 mm Height x width x depth.
 We can even build a stand that the drug cabinet can be fixed to to help support it.

-The relevant pages from the Qld Health act are available to be viewed by clicking the link ( dangerous drug safe storage rules) at the bottom of the page.
-We can also make a dangerous drug safe or cabinet to a specific size, we recently built one to cater for 3 large Methadone bottles as well as all the other drugs the Pharmacy had to store.
+The relevant pages from the Qld Health act are available to be viewed below.
+By clicking the link ( dangerous drug safe storage rules) at the bottom of the page.
+We can also make a dangerous drug safe or cabinet to a specific size.
+Recently we built one to cater for 3 large Methadone bottles as well as all the other drugs the Pharmacy had to store.
 If you want to know more give us a call on 1300 556500.

 Click here to view QLD Health – What Pharmacists need to know PDF